gtribello/plumed-thoughts/contactMatrix.md

 ## Contact map chains

-As discussed on [this page](MultiColvar.md), PLUMED avoids storing the derivatives for each element of a vector by creating a chain of actions instead of passing the vectors.
+As discussed on [this page](MultiColvar.md), PLUMED avoids storing the derivatives for each element of a vector by recalculating each element of the vector during the backwards apply loop.
-We also use these chains of actions when passing matrices.
+We also use this trick when working with matrices that are passed between action.
 When we compute the CV defined by the input below:

 ```plumed
 # Calculate the contact matrix for the first seven atoms in the system